Friday-TS/Friday-TS/README.md

-- 👋 Hi, I’m @Friday-TS
+- 👋 Hi, I’m Friday Joshua
 - 👀 I’m interested in ...
-Javascript/ Typescript project for web, mobile, and Desktop platforms.
+Javascript/ Typescript projects for web, mobile, and Desktop platforms.

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...